-Curator of Photography Freelance Curator
+Freelance Curator / Curator of Photography

 Carol Johnson worked in the Prints and Photographs Division at the Library of Congress for thirty-one years before retiring and moving to Colorado.
 She is currently a freelance photography curator and also researches and writes about photography.
 Johnson earned a BFA in photography from Massachusetts College of Art and an MLS in Library Science from the University of Maryland.

 Johnson was a contributor to the book Eyes of a Nation: A Visual History of the United States.
 She was also co-author and exhibition co-curator of Framing the West: The Survey Photographs of Timothy H. O’Sullivan, which was exhibited at the Smithsonian’s American Art Museum.
 At the Library of Congress, she co-curated Down to Earth: Herblock and Photographers Observe the Environment and The Last Full Measure: Civil War Photographs from the Liljenquist Family Collection.